deathbeds/doitoml/docs/understanding/doit-good.md

 Using [custom logging](../how-to/logging.md) is a good way to get predictablly-named file outputs from otherwise hard-to-observe tasks.
 ```

+One of the key benefits of knowing this dependency tree up-front is being able to use
+`doit --process=2` (or `-n2`).
+This utilizes modern, multi-core systems without too much
+coordination or needless re-work due to long, but avoidable, command errors about
+missing files, or worse, incorrect build ordering based on stale data.

 ## Avoid configurable task options